suncoast-devs/handbook/lessons/career-prep/cover-letters.md

-It is easy to create a template for your cover letters to save time, but there is nothing worse than sending a letter that shows you know nothing about the company or worse, you forget to change the company name you list.
+It is easy to create a template for your cover letters to save time, but there is nothing worse than sending a letter that shows you know nothing about the company, or worse, you forget to change the company name you list.

 ## Start Strong

 Use your first sentence to grab the attention of the person reading it.
-Communicate how you can help to solve the problems, identify your skills, experience, and achievements.
+Communicate how you can help to solve the problems and identify your skills, experience, and achievements.
 Whatever you do, avoid saying, “I’m applying for the role of XXX.”